apify/apify-docs/sources/platform/integrations/ai/qdrant.md

 toc_max_heading_level: 4
 ---

-**Learn how to integrate Apify with Qdrant to transfer crawled into the Qdrant vector database.**
+**Learn how to integrate Apify with Qdrant to transfer crawled data into the Qdrant vector database.**

 ---